mdavidsaver/cashark/README.md

 Setup
 -----

-To automatically load the CA disector *instead* of using the -X argument.
+To automatically load the CA dissector *instead* of using the -X argument.

 On RHEL systems, the wireshark config directory is at /usr/share/wireshark/.
 If the file /usr/share/wireshark/init.lua doesn't exist,